translator-for-cs/translator-for-cs/annote_words/README.md

 The output will be written to the outputfile of your choice and the contents is to be copied and used in TermsSwe.gf or TermsEng.gf

-The terms that belongs in Terms.gf will be generated at the end of the english version of <outputfile>.
+The terms that belongs in Terms.gf will be generated at the end of the english version of the outputfile.